Course pages 2013–14

 The lectured content will be assessed by written test, set and marked by the course leader.
-The mark will be expressed as a percentage and will form 50% of the overall result.
-The above two coursework assignments will each form 25% of the overall result.
+The mark will be expressed as a percentage and will form 80% of the overall result.
+Each example sheet will be ticked (pass/fail) and worth 10% of the overall result.

 Sheffi, Y. (1985).
 Urban transportation networks: equilibrium

 Srikant, R. (2004).
 The Mathematics of Internet congestion control.
 Birkhauser.

 Roughgarden, T. (2005).
 Selfish routing and the price of anarchy.
 MIT Press.